TheWorldAvatar/Viz-Backend-Agent/README.md

 To get the count of outstanding tasks, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/outstanding/count?type={contractType}` endpoint.

 Users can also send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/outstanding/filter?type={type}&field={field}` endpoint to retrieve all the distinct field options for a specific field on all outstanding tasks, where `{type}`is the requested identifier that must correspond to a target class in`./resources/application-form.json` and `{field}` is the target field.
+Users can also include an optional `search` parameter.

 ---